GENERAL INFORMATION: 503-823-4000

 B. However, the maximum amount of estimated foregone tax revenue provided as a benefit of the exemption under this Chapter may not exceed the amount approved by Council.

-(Amended by Ordinance No. 188163, effective February 1, 2017.)
+(Amended by Ordinance Nos.
+188163 and 189302, effective December 12, 2018.)
 In order to be considered for an exemption under this Chapter, an applicant must verify by oath or affirmation in the application that the project meets the following program requirements as further described in the program Administrative Rules:

 A. Financial need for the exemption

 1. Rental projects.
 The project would not include low to moderate-income units because it would not be financially feasible without the benefit provided by the property tax exemption.

 2. For-sale projects.
 The units receiving tax exemption will be sold to buyers meeting the affordability requirements contained in this Section.